pangrus/ATtiny_Multiboard/README.md

 ![ATtiny multiboard](Images/ATtiny_multiboard.jpg)

-In this repository you find schematic and production files.
+In this repository you can find the schematic and the production files.

 ![ATtiny multiboard](Images/ATtiny_GerberView.jpg)

+Enjoy.